Join My Free Trial Lesson

-When you begin teaching online here’s what you might usually assume (“these people” stands for the people who’re signing up for your lessons):
+When you begin teaching online here’s what you might usually assume:

-1. These people know all about online learning.
+1. Your potential clients know all about online learning.
 Otherwise, why are they signing up?

-2. These people know what a free trial lesson is.
-Of course it’s a lesson via skype (surprise!
-Half of them thinks you’re going to send them a lesson in an email – trust me).
+2. They know what a free trial lesson is.
+Of course it’s a lesson via skype or Zoom, but what should they expect?

-3. These people know how to navigate through different the time zones.
+3. They know how to navigate through different the time zones.

-4. These people know how to use skype.
+4. They people know how to use skype/zoom.

-8. These people know that using a stationary computer or a laptop is preferable to using a phone, especially in a situation of a free trial lesson.
+8. They know that using a stationary computer or a laptop is preferable to using a phone, especially in a situation of a free trial lesson.

-9. These people know that if they need to reschedule they should let me know 24 hours ahead of time.
+9. They know that if they need to reschedule they should let me know 24 hours ahead of time.